Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 Start a new instance of the bot for each account.
 This separation also means the instance configurations are separate.
 For example, you could assign each instance another break duration.

-To use multiple instances simultaneously, you need to expand the app-settings in the configuration of each instance.
+To use multiple instances simultaneously, you need to expand the bot-settings in the configuration of each instance.
 When the bot starts, it opens a new browser window and will also close other browser windows.
-To avoid it closing the browser window of another instance, we need to assign it a scope of browser instances in app-settings explicitly.
+To avoid it closing the browser window of another instance, we need to assign it a scope of browser instances in bot-settings explicitly.

-To configure this scope, use the new `web-browser-user-profile-id` app-setting like this:
+To configure this scope, use the new `web-browser-user-profile-id` bot-setting like this:

 ```
 web-browser-user-profile-id = profile-beta